MUSIC - US West - FEATURED

 Lao Tizer, Keyboardist, Composer - Lao is a “Best New Jazz Artist” nominee; a Yamaha-endorsed pianist and keyboardist.
 "TIZER" has performed at premier venues all over the United States and events worldwide.
 Lao has performed along side artists like, "Isaac Hayes, Boney James, Zappa Plays Zappa, Wayne Shorter, George Benson, The Commodores, The Rippingtons, Bruce Hornsby, Jethro Tull, and Spyro Gyra", and the list goes on.
 Lao's attraction to music was realized in his early childhood.
 He was drawn to the piano his parents bought for his sister, when he heard heard her playing.
 From age five to age nine, Lao "tinkered" with the piano until his parents "gave in" and allowed him to begin formal training.
 Once he bagan lessons, his natural talent for improvisation and composition blossomed.
 Lao self-produced and released his first three solo keyboard recordings while in high school.
 In 1997 he relocated to Los Angeles to pursue his musical calling, where he met guitarist Chieli Minucci, who was a strong influence and advisor.
 In 2001 Lao released his first CD titled "Golden Soul".
 In 2006 he recorded his second CD, "Diversify".
 In 2008, Lao created "TIZER", featuring "Chieli Minucci and international violin virtuoso Karen Briggs".
 In that same year, he produced his third album "Passages".
 Since the release of "Passages", TIZER has performed concerts on tour in Asian and African.
 In 2010, Lao released his fourth album "Tizer Live".
 "Downbeat," released in 2012, the first studio album by TIZER, a collection of 12 brand-new originals.
 Lao's latest project is titled "Songs from the Swinghouse Combo," released in 2018.
 TIZER can been seen and heard at concerts, festivals and in clubs all over the world.
 Check his calendar for a venue near you.
 Link: Facebook, Reverbnation, Website and DC Bebop page.

 Ray Obiedo, Guitarist, Bandleader, Producer and Engineer. - Ray is orginally from the San Francisco area, and grew up in East Bay.
 While music was a persistent influence in his early years, he "didn’t begin seriously studying guitar until his last year in high school."
 Ray became "focused on mastering his instrument and learning the craft of songwriting throughout the 70’s and 80’s".
 He began "performing with many of the jazz community’s most celebrated stars including legendary jazz organist Johnny "Hammond" Smith, trombonist Julian Priester, Azteca featuring Pete & Sheila Escovedo, Fourplays’ Harvey Mason.
 He toured the world in 1978-79 Herbie Hancock.
 As a bandleader, he "lead such popular local bands as the fusion ensemble 'Kick' and the funk-rock group 'Rhythmus 21' which showcased many of the Bay Area’s leading singers."
 "As a session player, Ray has worked with artists as diverse as Lou Rawls, George Duke, Brenda Russell, Herbie Hancock, Sheila E & the E Train, Freda Payne, The Whispers, The Delfonics as well as solo albums by jazz trumpeter Eddie Henderson, former Yellowjackets’ saxophonist Marc Russo, Meters drummer Zigaboo Modeliste and is highlighted on Grover Washington Jr’s last hit cover of the classic single 'Soulful Strut'.
 "Ray has contributed source music to major motion pictures "Internal Affairs" starring Richard Gere and "A Shock to the System" starring Michael Caine."
-As a music producer/engineer, he has produced his own album projects and has produced and or engineered a variety of major and independently released CD’s.
-Ray launched his solo recording career on the Windham Hill Jazz label, recording and releasing five contemporary jazz albums; "Perfect Crime" (1990), "Iguana" (1991), "Sticks & Stones" (1993), "Zulaya" (1995) and "Sweet Summer Days" (1997).
-In 2015, Ray released "There Goes That."
-In 2016, Ray released is eighth album, "Latin Jazz Project Vol. 1" on Rhythmus Records which "is a collection of Latin Jazz standards, including three of Obiedo's original compositions.
-Obiedo enlisted some of the music industries top musicians and longtime co-horts for the project."
+As a music producer / engineer, he has produced his own album projects and has produced and or engineered a variety of major and independently released CD’s.
+Ray launched his solo recording career on the Windham Hill Jazz label, recording and releasing five contemporary jazz albums; "Perfect Crime" (1990), "Iguana" (1991), "Sticks & Stones" (1993), "Zulaya" (1995) , "Sweet Summer Days" (1997), His next release was "Modern World" (1999) featuring Pete Escovedo, Michael Spro and a number of San Francisco based musicians.
+More recently, Ray has released "There Goes That" (2015), "Latin Jazz Project Vol. 1" (2016) , and "Carousel" (2019) on the Rythmus Records label.
+For all of Ray's musical projects, he enlists some of the music industries top musicians and longtime co-horts for the performances."
 Links: Website, Last FM, Facebook, Youtube, Discography, Wikipedia and DC Bebop page

 Anna Fisher - Oboe and English horn, singer, composer, arranger, teacher and producer.
 Originally from Concord, Massachusetts, it has been written that Anna began learning music from birth.
 Her father was a child prodigy pianist and MIT Physicist.
 Her gravitation to music was a natural transition, as was her career as an educator - her mother was a teacher.
 Anna has "always had a love for the classics" and has studied with legendary classical musicians - Leonard Bernstein, Isaac Stern and Seiji Ozawa during her musical career.
 She has studied music her entire life in her quest to be the best at what she does.
 Anna's musical repertoire is extensive.
 In addition to the classics, she plays Jazz, Reggae, R&B, Pop, Latin and Hip Hop.
 Anna has released her third CD titled "Focus".
 Leroy Downs “The Jazz Cat” of KKJZ pens Anna's liner notes for the CD and says her music "visits the familiar as well as new and exciting ways to make that familiarity shape and mold into sounds that soothe from different perspectives".
 She also has two earlier CDs available on CD Baby, "Renaissance In Formation" and "Yin Yang".
 Links: Reverbnation, website, and DC Bebop page.